Tiny-Earth/DemoSite/site/src/design.md

 Learning goals describe broad outcomes at the course-level.
 An instructor may have only a few learning goals for an entire course.
 Think about the main ideas listed on your course website or the top of your syllabus—they are probably goals.

-Because a goal is not directly measured by a single assessment question, it can use terms such as understand and appreciate, which should be avoided for learning objectives.
+Because a goal is not directly measured by a single assessment question, it can use vague, difficult to measure terms such as understand and appreciate, which should be avoided for learning objectives.

 To write an effective learning goal, we suggest the following: